 - Fire hydrants are available at Jandakot Airport (see Figures 8).
-Additional fire hydrants associated with new commercial developments are being installed on a regular basis. - DFES is responsible for inspection/testing of 'Town Main' hydrants.
-Hydrants installed within leased boundaries to service individual lessee are the responsibility of the lessee for testing and maintenance.
-JAH is responsible for all other hydrants within the airport. - There are three accessible groundwater abstraction bores with BIC coupling but these may not be available at all times as they are dependent upon mains power. - Extra Water Corporation hydrants may be available along Leeming and Johnson Roads. - Water supply is limited within and in the immediate proximity to Jandakot Airport Bushland.
+Additional fire hydrants associated with new commercial developments may being installed when required. - DFES was previously responsible for inspection/testing of 'Town Main' hydrants.
+They have recently advised JAH that they will no longer be undertaking hydrant inspections and testing, so JAH will take on that responsibility, along with all other hydrants outside of leased boundaries.
+Hydrants installed within leased boundaries to service individual lessee are the responsibility of the lessee for testing and maintenance. - There are three accessible groundwater abstraction bores with BIC coupling but these may not be available at all times as they are dependent upon mains power. - Extra Water Corporation hydrants may be available along Leeming and Johnson Roads. - Water supply is limited within and in the immediate proximity to Jandakot Airport Bushland.